Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Thank you, Natasha.

 Thank you.
-The next question is from the line of Anirudh Joshi from ICICI Securities.
+The next question is from the line of Aniruddha Joshi from ICICI Securities.
 Please go ahead.

 Ravindra Singh Negi

-Another.
-Thanks.
-I think let me just first address your first assumption of saying, you know, the star rated 2 will be BLDC.
+Aniruddha, thanks, I think — let me just first address your first assumption of saying the star rated 2 will be BLDC.
 I think it’s a wrong assumption.
-What government has simply done is they have service values defined and at a service value earlier was a 4.1 service value for defining as a, you know, one star.
+What government has simply done is they have service values defined.
+And at a service value earlier was a 4.1% service value for defining as a 1 Star.
 Now they’ve made those service values go up.
-Government simply say at this service value, whether you make it through induction or a bldc, if you’re delivering that service value, that star rating gets applied there.
-Okay.
-So currently theoretically you can do a five star both on induction as well as on bldc.
+Government simply says, at this service value, whether you make it through an induction or a BLDC, if you’re delivering that service value, that star rating gets applied there.
+So, currently, theoretically, you can do a 5 star both on induction as well as on BLDC.
+So it’s a factor of service value and 2 star doesn’t mean BLDC.
+Typically, everybody is giving 5 star on BLDC.
+So you are able to bring the consumption to anything between 28 to 32 watts.
+So that’s one.

-So it’s just, it’s a factor of service value.
-And two star doesn’t mean bldc.
-Typically everybody is giving five star on BLDC because you are able to bring the consumption to anything between 28 to 32 watts.
-Okay, so that’s one on the other.
-Factor of saying yes, there is the commodity consumption that starts to happen very differently.
-But its PCB is not the 50% part of the overall COGS.
-It is lesser than that.
-And there are different variable components of making a plan where there is an elevated price increase.
-So we passed on, I wouldn’t say category to category, but it’s been far more secular when we pass on a 3% price increase.
-So there’s a cost increase in impact which happens across categories.
-Right.
-Now.
+On the other factor of saying, yes, there is the commodity consumption that starts to happen very differently.
+But it’s PCB is not the 50% part of the overall costs, it is lesser than that, and there are different variable components of making a fan where there is an elevated price increase.
+So, we passed on — I wouldn’t say category to category, but it’s been far more secular when we pass on a 3% price increase.
+So, there’s a cost increase and impact, which happens across categories right now.

-If the commodity prices increase, will it require same price hike in BLDC also or induction France also?
+And then, if the commodity prices increase, will it require same price hike in BLDC also or induction fans also?

 Ravindra Singh Negi

-No. So ideally it will require slightly more in induction than bldc.
-But currently given the price increase and everything, it’s impacting both sides.
+No. So, ideally, it’ll require slightly more on induction than BLDC.
+But currently, given the price increase and everything, it’s impacting both sides.

-Okay, okay.
-Surely Surely, sir.
-Understood.
-And this last second question, it seems that we have gained market share in three months or nine months.
-So if you can indicate what would be the gain of market share and if you can give more color like which region we would have gained east face, north, south or urban versus rural.
-Any, any details on that will be helpful.
+Okay.
+Okay, surely.
+Surely sir, understood.
+And just last — second question.
+It seems that we have gained market share in three months or nine months.
+So if you can indicate what would be the gain of market share?
+And if you can give more color like which region we would have gained, East, West, North, South or urban versus rural.
+Any details on that will be helpful.
+Also, if you can share the market shares in BLDC versus the inductions also.
+Yeah.
+Thanks.

 Ravindra Singh Negi